ppXD/NMediator/README.md

 NMediator uses `IDependencyScope` to instantiate handlers, middlewares, and filters.

-No dependencies `DefaultDependencyScope` is used by default when `MediatorConfiguration` initialized.
+No dependencies will use `DefaultDependencyScope` by default when `MediatorConfiguration` initialized.

 **Recommended** to use the built-in dependency injection extensions.